Length of Marriage and Spousal Support in California

 If after weighing all of the Family Code Section 4320 factors the Court determines that it is appropriate to award spousal support, the Court must also decide whether it is appropriate to set a termination date on the support orders.
 Many people are of the belief that if they are awarded spousal support then those support orders will never end.
 However, that is not always the case.
 For so long as the Court has jurisdiction over the issue of spousal support, those orders may be modified and/or terminated, if there is a valid change of circumstance.

 Spousal support is a common issue for many of our clients at Mello & Pickering, LLP.
 We have represented both the paying spouse and the supported spouse in many cases.
-If you have questions about spousal support, or any other family law topic, call our office for a 20-minute phone consultation or an in-person appointment at (408) 288-7800.
+If you have questions about spousal support, or any other family law topic, call our office for a free consultation or an in-person appointment at (408) 288-7800.

 Mello & Pickering, LLP explicitly disclaims all liability related to actions performed or not performed based on any or all of the content on this website.
 View our Disclaimer page for more information.